YOU MUST EMAIL OR PHONE MITZI TO ORDER FROM THIS WEBSITE.

 What are mill ends?Most of the yarns I sell, particularly my yarns best suited for weaving, originally came from a hosiery mill in North Carolina.
 The mill either could not use them because they failed to do what the mill wanted them to do, the item the yarn was used for had been discontinued, or the yarn quantity had been depleted too much to complete a production run or group.
 Once it is decided a manufacturer cannot use this particular yarn any more, they sell them at a reduced price, and I pass this savings on to my customers.

 As opportunity presents itself, and as I gain steady customers, I try and not pass up a good opportunity to expand variety and quantity in the yarns I have available for sale.
-Last year a man in Georgia called and said he had a large amount of 100% wool yarn available.
+My most recent opportunity came when a man in Georgia called and said he had a large amount of 100% wool yarn available.
 He sent me samples and I purchased 5,000 pounds (on the cone) that I now have in inventory.
-I recently ordered another 1,200 pounds from him in various colors, some nice dark colors included.
 If you like wool, this is very nice yarn, very suitable for many weaving projects, and some great for knitting.
 There were approximately 20 different yarns in the shipment to choose from can be found on the Wool Yarn page.

 I have also been able to acquire the inventory from a two very nice Knitting Yarn Shops that friends had owned, but decided to retire, so I have now expanded beyond Mill Ends.
 The bulk of these yarns are well known name brands such as Cascade, Brown Sheep, Rozetti, Universal and others.
 I am passing on savings to my customers from my good procurements and offering 20 to 40% off retail for these knitting yarns.
 Please go to my Knitting Yarns Page for more information and see some of things I have recently listed.